-Revenues decreased 43.0% largely due to the prior year's use of CARES federal funds no longer available (a \$3.6 million decrease in federal funds) while State funding decreased approximately \$0.5 million and local funding increased by \$0.6 million.
+Revenues decreased 44.0% largely due to the prior year's use of CARES federal funds no longer available (a \$3.7 million decrease in federal funds) while State funding decreased approximately \$0.5 million and local funding increased by \$0.5 million.
 The drop in expenses of \$0.1 million is largely due to lower equipment needs and reduced depreciation expense.
-Transfers in from STA increased by \$3.5 million because of lower federal and state revenues.
+Transfers in from STA increased by \$3.6 million because of lower federal and state revenues availability.
 The presented fund balance is \$9.2 million for undepreciated capital assets, pension liabilities and OPEB liabilities and are not available for current expenses.
+The VCTC Intercity fund is considered a major fund.

-The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 24 - VCTC Intercity Fund Fiscal Years 2019/2020 to 2021/2022.
+The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 27 - VCTC Intercity Fund Fiscal Years 2019/2020 to 2021/2022.